RoyVorster/regenwormen/README.md

-# Reinforcement learning regenwormen
+# Reinforcement learning Regenwormen (Pickominos)
 Never implemented one of these before.
-Was playing a Dutch game regenwormen recently and figured it would be a simple candidate for playing around with some RL things.
+Was playing a Dutch game Regenwormen (also known as Pickominos) recently and figured it would be a simple candidate for playing around with some RL things.